The difference between Trump's annual physical exam and yours

 On Friday, President Trump underwent his first full physical exam since taking the Oval Office.
-White House physician Ronny Jackson released a brief statement saying that the 71-year-old president was in “excellent health”.
-More details are to be released today, but like anyone’s medical records, they’re the property of the patient, and anything that is shared must be done with Trump’s consent.
+White House physician Ronny Jackson gave a press conference today reiterating his earlier statement that the 71-year-old president is in “excellent health."

+Despite concerns about his weight, diet and lack of physical activity, Jackson said that based on President Trump's cardiac assessment, his cardiac risk is low.
+To improve his health, Trump and his doctor are working on a plan to change his diet with "reasonable goal" of losing 10 to 15 pounds.
+At Trump's request, he was also screened for cognitive issues and Alzheimer's disease.
+"I have no concerns about his cognitive abilities," Jackson told reporters.
+The White House physician also said that the details released by President Trump are more extensive than those of previous presidents in recent history.
+"He has gone above and beyond to demonstrate his cognitive abilities."

-“We knew the results of Obama’s physical exam because he chose to release them,” Dr. Obianuju Helen Okoye, a public health physician and healthcare consultant in St. Louis, tells NBC News BETTER.
-“Unless Trump offers information to the public, the public is not privy to that information.”
-Depending on what Trump chooses to share, we may not ever know the full extent of Friday’s test results, or even for what he was tested/screened.
-Still, it’s safe to say that Trump got a more rigorous annual physical than the average 71-year-old American would — but perhaps not by all that much.
+So, what does a yearly physical for the Commander in Chief look like compared to what we experience?
+Jackson said the examination took over four hours so it’s safe to say that Trump got a more rigorous annual physical than the average 71-year-old American would — but perhaps not by all that much.

 Most Folks Over 65 Get A Pretty Thorough Workup